On Writers and their Professions

 The other ostensible motivation—“Because it’s the only thing I can do; because I am otherwise unemployable”—is also a gross affectation.
 There are easier, more pleasurable and less uncertain ways to earn a living.
 6 If you can read and write—and many of our writers can—you can do most jobs in our service economy.
 If Goethe could work as a diplomat, Shakespeare as an actor, Dante as a schemer, Chekhov as a doctor, Eliot as a banker, Kafka as an insurance clerk, etc, then you can work as a project manager.

-The advice, “Don’t write if you can do anything else” is a rewording of the same sentiment.
+The advice, “Don’t write if you can do anything else” is a rewording of this same sentiment.
 You’re of course still expected to be there by the end of the article, or talk, or workshop.
 Still among those burdened by fate with this awful mission.
 This is merely the sergeant major calling his company’s bluff just before a foolishly heroic mission.
 Transforming his men from conscripts to volunteers, from chumps to heroes, by giving them the opportunity to withdraw.

 To this end, publishers fashionably stack their writers’ biographical blurb with spoof jobs—chicken rouster in Malaysia, zoo caretaker 7—as if to reassure the reader about the preordained nature of the writer’s vocation—because surely no one was put on this earth to roust chickens in Malaysia.
 (What is this “rousting”?)
 These jobs never reflect the social background of the writer.
 They are indirect Veblen jobs, the jobs of people so socially secure that they feel immune to what their job contributes to their identity.
 They are, in their own way, “free to wait tables and shine shoes”.
 That this writer did not simply take up the pen one day, but that there was a Marxian-Hegelian inevitability to their literary career.